 Cornerstone Research Case Interview Guide: Process, Economic Analysis Cases, and Worked Examples

-Prepare for Cornerstone Research case interviews with a breakdown of the 2-round process, economic consulting case types, regression analysis tips, and worked examples with real litigation scenarios.
+Cornerstone Research case interviews: economic consulting case types, regression analysis tips, and worked examples based on litigation-style scenarios.

 Cornerstone Research vs. Management Consulting: What Changes